CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 The Rust official images are on the Docker hub: <https://hub.docker.com/_/rust>

 I was surprised by the size of the image.
 It is big from 500 MB compressed to 1.4 GB uncompressed.
-But this is the size of rust development tools.
+But this is the size of Rust development tools.

 I don't like that these images have only the `root` user.
 I will start from the Debian-12 image and install all I need as a non-privileged user `rustdevuser`.